Why Apply for an Electronic Money Institution License in Cyprus

 - Analysis of the internal documents

-- Applying for the license
+- Applying for the fintech license in Cyprus

-Additional services on request
+Additional Services on Request

-- Preparation of individual business plan
+- Preparation of individual Business Plan

 - Accounting services